 This flourless chocolate chile cake, made with butter, dark chocolate, eggs, sugar, espresso, and vanilla, also has a small amount of cayenne pepper in the batter, which lends a subtle heat to this gluten-free dessert.

 This easy flourless chocolate cake sets itself apart from the scores of similar recipes by sneaking a smidgen of cayenne into the rich, chocolatey batter.
-The subtle heat coupled with the silken texture and truly outstanding flavor have made it our new way to woo friends and family.
+The subtle heat coupled with the silken texture and truly outstanding flavor have landed it as our latest way to woo friends and family.
 And no one will even notice it’s gluten-free as it lacks nothing whatsoever.–Angie Zoobkoff

 Flourless Chocolate Chile Cake